- Lung Acinus

 The bronchi proceed from the mainstem bronchus via 16 to 23 divisions into the terminal bronchioles.
 Thereafter sac-like protrusions develop in the system, which allow gas exchange to start taking place.
 The first branch that is able to perform this gas exchange is called the respiratory bronchiole.
 After three divisions the respiratory bronchioles become alveolar ducts and after further division become alveolar sacs.
 Finally, at the terminal end of this pathway, are the alveoli.
 The system that starts at the respiratory bronchiole and terminates at the alveoli is called an acinus, and it is functionally characterized by having the ability to both conduct air as well as enable gas exchange.

 The acinus averages about 7mm (4-8mm)in diameter.
-When it is filled with fluid, it can be visualized on a CXR as a 6mm nodular density called an “acinar shadow.”
-As a structural entity it has little diagnostic utility.
+When it is filled with fluid, it can be visualized on a CXR as a 6mm nodular density called an “acinar shadow.” or “air space nodules” As a structural entity it has little diagnostic utility.
 We will expand on the pulmonary lobule in the next section which has greater implications for the imaging of the lung.
 Functionally, however, the acinus can be considered as the unit of gas exchange in the lung.

 Respiratory System Anatomy Samuel Chen